 - Students can get involved with multiple clusters.

 - The clusters are adaptive to the needs of each cohort and we encourage students to set up new interdisciplinary clusters based on their research interests.
-In 2015/16 the DTP ran four new student-designed clusters: ‘Memory Studies’, ‘Gender and Sexuality’, ‘Embodiment’ and ‘Figures in the Landscape’.
+The DTP is currently supporting nine clusters, five of which were student-designed: ‘Memory Studies’, ‘Gender and Sexuality’, ‘Embodiment’, ‘Figures in the Landscape’ and ‘Translation, Adaptation, Representation and Mobility (TRAM)’.

 - Students engage in discussion and debate across institutional boundaries using the SWW DTP’s research cluster Facebook group and at the biannual cohort days.